Multiplexes rake in the rupees in Bollywood-mad India

-Multiplex operators like PVR Ltd (PVRL.NS), Inox Leisure (INOL.NS), Reliance Mediaworks RELM.NS and Mexican chain Cinepolis are scrambling to set up theatres targeting the rapidly growing number of middle-class Indians willing to pay to watch Bollywood movies in more comfortable surroundings.
+Multiplex operators like PVR Ltd, Inox Leisure , Reliance Mediaworks and Mexican chain Cinepolis are scrambling to set up theatres targeting the rapidly growing number of middle-class Indians willing to pay to watch Bollywood movies in more comfortable surroundings.

 These plush theatres, often in big city shopping malls, are a far cry from the single-screen cinemas most Indians still frequent and which range from huge, purpose-built halls to sheds where the deluxe seats are wooden benches.